djplaner/canvas-collections/docs/reference/conceptual-model/representations/overview.md

 # Representations

 _Representations_ control how an individual collection is displayed.
 Currently available representations are summarised in the table and the demonstrations below.
 Representations for a given collection can be changed at any time.
-New representations can be added.
+New representations can be [developed and added](../../development/representations/representation-development.md).

 ## Current representations